Jalen Johnson: College career

-The Duke team entered the season in the top 10, and Johnson was its most highly rated player.
+The 2020–21 Duke Blue Devils team entered the season in the top 10, and Johnson was its most highly rated player.
 In his first game, Johnson had 19 points and 19 rebounds against Coppin State.
-On November 30, 2020, Johnson earned ACC Freshman of the week honors.
-On January 26, 2021, Johnson scored 18 points and 6 rebounds in a 75–68 win over Georgia Tech.
+On November 30, 2020, Johnson earned ACC Freshman of the Week honors.
+On January 26, 2021, he scored 18 points and 6 rebounds in a 75–68 win over Georgia Tech.

-On February 15, 2021, Johnson announced that he would forgo the remainder of the Duke season to prepare for the 2021 NBA draft.
-Leaving in the midst of a college season raised many questions, but Johnson explained that the decision was in the best interest of his family and himself.
+On February 15, 2021, Johnson announced that he would forgo the remainder of Duke's season to prepare for the 2021 NBA draft.
+Leaving in the midst of a college season raised many questions, with Johnson claiming that the decision was in the best interest of his family and himself.

 During his 13 games as a Blue Devil, Johnson averaged 11.2 points, 6.2 rebounds, and 2.0 assists per game.

-Duke season ended its season with 13 wins and 11 losses.
-They finished 10th in the ACC with a 9-9 record.
+Duke ended its season with 13 wins and 11 losses.
+They finished 10th in the ACC with a 9–9 record.

 Professional career

 Atlanta Hawks (2021–present)

-On July 29, 2021, Johnson was selected by the Atlanta Hawks with the 20th pick in the 2021 NBA Draft.
-On August 4, 2021, he signed with the Hawks.
+On July 29, 2021, Johnson was selected by the Atlanta Hawks with the 20th pick in the 2021 NBA draft.
+On August 4, he signed with the Hawks.
 Johnson was assigned to the Hawks' NBA G League affiliate, the College Park Skyhawks, for the G League season opener.
 After the season ended, he underwent a non-surgical left knee procedure.

+On October 21, 2024, Johnson and the Hawks agreed to a five–year, $150 million contract extension.
+In 36 starts for the Hawks, he averaged 18.9 points, 10 rebounds, and 5 assists.
+On January 29, 2025, Johnson was ruled out for the remainder of the season due to shoulder surgery.

+On November 13, 2025, Johnson recorded 31 points, 18 rebounds, 14 assists, seven steals and four three-pointers in a 132–122 win over the Utah Jazz.
+The performance marked the third triple-double of his career and his first of the season, and he set new career highs in points, rebounds, assists and steals while matching his career high in made three-pointers.
+With the performance, Johnson also became the first player in NBA history to record 31 points, 18 rebounds, 14 assists and seven steals in a single game.

+Personal life

+Johnson is the son of Stacy and Roderick Johnson.
+He has three brothers.
+His father played college basketball at University of Wisconsin–Milwaukee and Southeast Missouri State University before playing professionally for two years in Poland.
+His mother also played college basketball at University of Wisconsin–Milwaukee.
+His brother Rod, played basketball at University of Tennessee at Chattanooga and his younger brother Kobe played basketball at University of Southern California and UCLA.